 Ockham is known for his simplicity principle called Ockham’s razor.
-It means that simple explanations are more likely to be true than complex ones.
 It is usually phrased as follows: “If there are several hypotheses that can explain a phenomenon equally, the hypothesis that comes with the fewest entities should be selected.”
-Introducing additional unproven assumptions reduces the likelihood of the conclusion being true.
+The entities can be seen as assumptions that need to be true.
 This argues for minimalism in reasoning.
-If you want to prove a point it is better not to introduce unnecessary assumptions.
+So if you want to prove a point, it is better to have as few necessary assumptions as possible.

 Around the year 1500 European thinkers began to realise that Christopher Columbus had just discovered a completely new continent.
 Traditional knowledge had failed dramatically here.
 There was nothing in the Bible or other sources suggesting that such a continent exists.
 At the same time Protestants began to challenge the authority of the Roman Catholic Church.
 The ensuing religious wars ravaged Europe.
 They ended without a clear winner.
 And so the question arose as to how to evaluate the claims of the different branches of Christianity.
 After all, they can’t all be true.